spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 # Private Cloud Gateway (PCG)

-You may encounter one of the following scenarios when deploying and using a Private Cloud Gateway in your data center.
-Some of the scenarios below apply to any data center, whereas others apply to specific data centers, such as VMware.
+When deploying and using a Private Cloud Gateway in your computing environment, you may encounter one of the following scenarios.
+Some of the scenarios below apply to all compute environments, whereas others apply to specific self-hosted environments, such as VMware.
 Each scenario covers a specific problem, including an overview of the issue and its possible causes, followed by a detailed set of debug steps to help identify and resolve the underlying problem.

 <br />